gacetta/notes/js-howItWorks.md

 **NOTE** - Promises are added to the microtask queue
 5. When the call stack is empty, if there is a task in microtask queue, it is added to call stack.
 If  microtask is empty, then check callback queue.
 Any task there is added to call stack.
 **NOTE** - microtask and callback queues are first-in-first-out structures.

+---
+## Node.js - est 2009
+---
+A JS runtime that allows us to run JS outside of the browser.